OhmVikrant/vikrantdey.github.io/about.md

 permalink: /about/
 ---

-A pre-final year undergrad at Indian Institute of Technology Roorkee, India, pursuing Bachelor of Technology in Electrical Engineering.
+A final year undergrad at Indian Institute of Technology Roorkee, India, pursuing Bachelor of Technology in Electrical Engineering.

 ### More Information

+Incoming Data Scientist @AI Garage, MasterCard.
 My primary focus is on Data Science, Natural Language Processing, Speech Recognition, Image Processing and Time Series Forecasting.

 ### Contact me